-The Congregate program is supplemented and enhanced by an Assisted living Provider, DPSP, who provides on-site services to individuals who are often disabled.
-HAGC has partnered with DPSP since 2013 and maintains rental space in HAGC's affordable housing buildings.
-DPSP is a licensed Assisted Living Program which individually tailored services including nursing care, assistance with personal care, assistance with accessing transportation, and other supportive services to help residents age in place rather than being displaced to a nursing home or other institutional facility.
+The Congregate Services Program is supplemented and enhanced by an Assisted Living Provider, DPSP, who provides on-site services to individuals who are often disabled.
+HAGC has partnered with DPSP since 2013 and maintains space in HAGC's affordable housing buildings.
+DPSP is a licensed Assisted Living Program with individually tailored services including nursing care, assistance with personal care, assistance with accessing transportation, and other supportive services to help residents age in place rather than being displaced to a nursing home or other institutional facility.

-HAGC is also exploring a partnership with Inspira Life, which will provide senior residents with another opportunity for services to extend their independence.
+HAGC will be executing an agreement with Inspira LIFE, which will provide senior residents with another opportunity for community-based services to extend their independence and promote aging in place.